Compassionate Injury Attorney Serving Families of Brain Injury Victims in Washington

 Those suffering from a TBI due to the negligent acts of others may receive compensation for their medical costs, lost wages, and pain and suffering.
 They may also be eligible for future medical costs and suffering, especially if the patient will never fully recover.

 If you or a loved one has suffered from a TBI, contact Brett McCandlis Brown, PLLC today.
-Our attorneys are here to help you through this difficult time.
-We will work as your advocates to ensure that you receive the compensation deserved.
+Our personal injury attorneys are here to help you through this difficult time.
+Our brain injury lawyers will work as your advocates to ensure that you receive the compensation deserved.
 Schedule a free, no-obligation consultation now by calling 800-925-1875 or requesting more information through our online contact form.